vaadin-miki/super-fields/README.md

 * as binaries under [project's releases](https://github.com/vaadin-miki/super-fields/releases)
 * as Maven packages from [GitHub packages](https://github.com/vaadin-miki/super-fields/packages/177670)

-### Java 8
+### Vaadin 14 LTS and Java 8

+Versions below **0.12** work only with Vaadin 14 LTS.

-Some versions compatible with Java 8 are available in the Vaadin Directory.
-They are marked with `-java8` suffix in the version, e.g. `0.6.0-java8`.
+SuperFields in general **should** be compatible with Vaadin 14 LTS and with Java 8.
+These versions are released in the Vaadin Directory marked with `-vaadin14` suffix in the version, e.g. `0.12.0-vaadin14`.
 Their functionality is identical to the official release.

-This repository has a branch `java-8` which contains the most recent release compatible with Java 8.
+This repository has a branch `java-8` which contains the most recent release compatible with Java 8 and Vaadin 14 LTS.
 Please note that Java 8 has been released in 2014.
+Also, versions compatible with Vaadin 14 LTS will be maintained only as long as Vaadin 14 LTS is.

 ## Contribution guidelines